qmacro/managed-associations-in-cap/guide/README.md

 Views are most commonly used to represent the entity projections in a service.
 So from a persistence layer perspective, things are ready for this entity projection.

-SERVER: There's no sign of `Books` as a service endpoint (as it's not actually defined within the `Z` service, i.e. for the same reason why it's not showing in the EDMX either).
+SERVER: There's no sign of `Books` as a service endpoint at <http://localhost:4004/> (as it's not actually defined within the `Z` service, i.e. for the same reason why it's not showing in the EDMX either).

 ## 05 Put the Books entity inside the service